 The perpetrator takes a step closer.
 Neatly dressed and his hair combined in a medium fade with a long hair on top, he stands elegantly in the study room in a manner to take charge and neutralize the situation.
 He reminds me of the batch we called cool-kids back in college, the few whose style shout betrayal.
 With his left hand in the pocket, he attempts to start a conversation.
 He stammers and decides to assume his earlier silence.
-He looks around as if trying to locate something within the room then gives it up and resumes his posture in perfection.
+He looks around as if trying to locate something within the room then gives it up and resumes his posture to perfection.

 Anger beats Love.